 A: Yes.
 In addition to CAR, we are also members of the National Association of Realtors and the San Diego Association of Realtors.
 Our broker of record, Bob Davie is also the past president of the San Diego Chapter of the National Association of Residential Property Managers, the nation’s largest trade association dedicated to the ongoing education of residential property management professionals.
 He currently serves as the treasurer of the state chapter (Cal-NARPM).
 We are also members of the Rancho Bernardo Business Association and Rotary International.

 A: In today’s internet savvy world with potential tenants looking for immediate satisfaction to their need to find a home for rent, it is important that your property is effectively marketed on the web, but there is more to successfully renting your property.
 There are hundreds of real estate websites that claim to reach multiple audiences, but clearly a few websites are much more effective than others.
 We have found what we believe to be the right mix of sites to most effectively obtain the “right tenant”.
 We advertise available properties on dozens of free rental sites as well as numerous “subscription based” sites.
 SDRPM has a very aggressive marketing strategy that is designed to rent your home as quickly as possible with the least amount of “down-time”.
-This includes re-posting available properties immediately when they naturally fall off rental sites, placing appropriate signage, having a live person to take incoming rental calls, quick & efficient scheduling with showings booked 6 days per week and a convenient online application process.
+This includes re-posting available properties immediately when they naturally fall off rental sites, placing appropriate signage, having a live person to take incoming rental calls, utilizing state-of-art appointment booking software to quickly and efficiently schedule rental showing appointments 6 days per week and a convenient online application process.
 Remember…..we don’t get paid until we find a qualified tenant that begins paying rent!

 A: A majority of the most important work with regard to property management is at the beginning with the selection process.
 We complete a VERY thorough screening process which includes a background check, criminal background check, credit check, rental history evaluation, check for domestic terrorism, employment verification, income verification, personal and professional reference checks as well as a personal interview with each applicant.
 Once the due diligence is completed, the information is shared with the owner for their input.
 Together with the owner, SDRPM is attempting to arrive at a well informed and confident business decision on who will be occupying the residence.
 It is a collective, “team-oriented” approach that produces outstanding results!